Posted on Tue Nov 19, 2013

 6pm Reception (light refreshments served) 7pm Program Begins

 Local teachers, administrators, and students learn with professional audio producers and folklorist / NPR & BBC radio producer Rachel Hopkin.
 Free public presentation by Rachel Hopkin on July 10th at 7:00 pmMs.
 Hopkin will present a sampling of her work as well as completed audio documentaries...

 Posted on Fri Jan 16, 2015

-High school students and middle school or high school teachers and administrators will participate in Texas Folklife's 2015 “Stories from Deep in the Heart" Summer Institute, a 5-day intensive fellowship in audio documentary production with professional producers, journalists and cultural workers.
+High school students and middle school or high school teachers and administrators are invited to apply for Texas Folklife's 2015 “Stories from Deep in the Heart" Summer Institute, a 5-day intensive fellowship in audio documentary production with professional producers, journalists and cultural workers.
 Participants will be guided through production of short audio documentaries on themes...

 Posted on Wed Jun 18, 2014

 On October 2, 2010, Texas Folklifeand the Border Studies Club of South Texas College, Mid-Valley Campus, hosted a bi-national convening to examine the history and current state of Tejano Conjunto and Norteño music with an engaged group of musicians, scholars, cultural workers, media professionals and the public from both sides of the border.
 The convening which was free and open to the...

 This weekend I had the privilege to participate in a special project near Marshall, Texas - the effort to maintain an old slave and African-American burial ground, Love Cemetery.
 Brought to national attention through a book and an ongoing documentary by Texan, now California-based, China Galland, the the "keepers of Love" continue to struggle to gain access to the grounds for visits and...

 Lunch at Odessa's Barn Door Steakhouse means business.